IKoshelev/mobx-command/README.md

 //more granular flags, all mobx observable or computed

-//true while command is running, if it returns a promise to track this
+//true while command is running, if it returns a promise to track this.
-//typically used to indicate busy on a ui button invoking the command userDetailsVm.resetPassword.isExecuting;
+//Typically used to indicate busy on a ui button invoking the command userDetailsVm.resetPassword.isExecuting;

-//result of canExecute function; If canExecute returns Promise<boolean> - will be false while check is running userDetailsVm.resetPassword.canExecuteFromFn;
+//Result of canExecute function;
+//If canExecute returns Promise<boolean> - will be false while check is running userDetailsVm.resetPassword.canExecuteFromFn;

 //true while canExecute is running, if it returns a promise to track this userDetailsVm.resetPassword.isCanExecuteAsyncRunning;

-//if canExecute returned a promise that was ultimately rejected - this will contain rejection reason userDetailsVm.resetPassword.canExecuteAsyncRejectReason;
+//If canExecute returned a promise that was ultimately rejected -
+//this will contain rejection reason userDetailsVm.resetPassword.canExecuteAsyncRejectReason;

-//raw computed from canExecute function, so you can subscribe to its recalculations userDetailsVm.resetPassword.canExecuteFromFnRaw;
+//Raw computed from canExecute function, so you can subscribe to its recalculations, if needed userDetailsVm.resetPassword.canExecuteFromFnRaw;
 ```